 "Thanks for your energy and enthusiasm – were really looking forward to the final performance" (Year 6 teacher, Mosspits Primary School)

-Using a range of drawing techniques, children will explore through participatory art the theme of transition.
-After working individually to create their own fabric ‘tiles’, they’ll collaborate again to produce an overarching design for a rich and stimulating collective banner that can be displayed in the school.
+After working individually to create their own cardboard ‘tiles’, celebrating their personal strengths, pupils will collaborate to produce an overarching design for a rich and stimulating collective banner that can be displayed in the school.

-Outcomes: Individualised fabric tiles designed and hand-crafted by the children (which will then be produced into a collective banner); a consideration of personal strengths; an exploration of the changes that moving to the juniors might bring.
+Outcomes: Individualised cardboard tiles designed and hand-crafted by the children (which will then be produced into a collective banner); a consideration of personal strengths.

 Cross-Curricular Links: Art, literacy, DT

 “I really can’t speak highly enough of what the as creatives team put together for my class – we’re really hoping to work with you again in the future!”
 (Class Teacher)

 Your new Year 7 pupils will be amazed at how easy it is to make our engaging and colourful sock-puppets from textiles, found materials and everyday objects.
 And you will be too, as they develop their mascots into characters who can guide them through life’s changes – and create simple puppet shows in which there are no hurdles that can’t be leaped!

 Outcomes: Individualised textile puppets designed and hand-crafted by the children; increased motivation towards problem solving; increased peer support; increased understanding of narrative structure.